-We want a new Municipal Water Utility Company NOT San Jose Water Company
+We support a Municipal Water Utility Company to replace San Jose Water Company

-EXECUTIVE SUMMARY: San Jose Water Company (SJWC) is currently an investor-owned monopoly that regularly increases water rates.
+EXECUTIVE SUMMARY: San Jose Water Company (SJWC) is currently an investor-owned monopoly, with 231,000 connections that serve a population of approximately one million people, and regularly increases water rates.
 SJWC's income has gone up 200% in 6 years .
 The current process of rate filings with CPUC has been very effective for SJWC to increase rates and increase profits.
 Their profits spiked 130% from 2013 to 2014.
 In a severe drought year 2016, their profits grew 40% year to year.
-SJWC has made $222M in profits since 2010.
+SJWC has made $342M in profits since 2010.

 Water is going to be our biggest challenge over the next few decades - based on what we just saw during the recent California drought.
 It is time we took control of it...now!
 We do NOT want to be at the mercy of an investor-owned utility company for our water.